-The successful applicant will be expected to contribute across the range from Prelim to Part II.
-Interdisciplinary papers form another key part of the Faculty's teaching for Part II, and teaching staff in Classical Art and Archaeology often collaborate in the planning and teaching of these.
-As an alternative to a Part II paper, many undergraduates offer a dissertation, supervised by one of the teaching staff, and these too may be in Classical Art and Archaeology.
+The successful applicant will be expected to undertake teaching across a range of Part 1A, Part 1B and Part II courses.
+Interdisciplinary papers form another key part of the Faculty's teaching for Part II, and teaching staff in ancient philosophy often collaborate in the planning and teaching of these.